Pdelam/Delamotte-et-al.-2024/README.md

 - "pHluorinSE macro_for_vn_V2.ijm" is the macro used for the pH sensor (e.g. pHluorinSE).

-Note: to improve the image quality, the pictures presented in the article were processed manually, and brightness and contrast were enhanced if necessary.
+Note: to improve the image quality, the pictures presented in the article were processed the same way but manually: brightness & contrast were enhanced if necessary and figures could be cropped to emphasize on particular regions.